 🗺️ 24 hours in Taipei: layover itinerary

-In any case that you don’t want to stress about your layover in Taipei, you can sign up for a Taipei layover tour that costs US$62.
+In any case that you don’t want to stress about your layover in Taipei, you can sign up for a Taipei layover tour.
 The guide will pick you up and drop you off at the airport and you will be taken care of 100%!

 Check in your hotel or store your suitcase

 Depending on when you land in Taipei, you have two choices: if you arrive at night, choose the Taipei Main station as your hood.
 Although there are many great neighborhoods in Taipei, this is the most conducive area to catch your flight the next day.

-It is very easy to get to the center via train but if you want more convenience, you can get a private airport taxi service at Taipei Airport for only US$26.
+It is very easy to get to the center via train but if you want more convenience, you can get a private airport taxi service at Taipei Airport.

 There are many hotels and accommodations within the Taipei Main station and all of them are walkable.
 This is the reason why I recommend this area because it is also suitcase-friendly – you can walk everywhere with your suitcase with convenience!

-There are many hostels in Taipei that are under US$25 and this is the best choice if you are not picky with accommodation and don’t want to pay big bucks just for a one-night stay.
+Many hostels in Taipei are under $25 USD and this is the best choice if you are not picky with accommodation and don’t want to pay big bucks just for a one-night stay.